Vermont Horse Racing Betting in 2024

 FAQs – The Legality of Horse Race Betting in Vermont

-Vermont does not yet have legal sports betting, so there are no local sportsbooks available to residents.
-State law doesn’t apply to offshore books, however, which have been taking bets from Vermont residents for years and paying out in real money.
+Vermont recently allowed legal sports betting but only has three locally regulated platforms (DraftKings, FanDuel and Fanatics).
+Offshore books are also available and have been taking bets from Vermont residents for years and paying out in real money.

-Because online gambling is not yet legal in Vermont, there are no native apps available to residents in the state.
-However, online betting and mobile betting are both available at offshore sites, which do not fall under United States jurisdiction.
+Because online gambling is so newly legal in Vermont, there are no native apps available to residents in the state.
+However, online betting and mobile betting are both available at offshore sites, which accept players in Vermont.

 You can bet on horse races in person at a track or off-track betting parlor, but not in Vermont, because there are none.
 You can also place a bet online by creating an account at one of the offshore sports books our panel of experts recommended in their top 10 list above.